XOOMAR

 The location turns a small-aircraft crash into a wider public safety event.
 CITIC Tower sits in Beijing’s central business district, in a cluster of high-rises near a major ring road, according to AP.

-A small aircraft does not need to carry many people to create danger below.
+A small aircraft crash does not need to carry many people to create danger below.
 Falling aircraft parts, facade fragments, and burning material can threaten pedestrians, vehicles, first responders, and evacuated office workers before the cause of the crash is even known.

 AP photos showed damage to the tower’s surface and police closing off a road leading to the building.
 AP also reported evacuations in the business district following witness accounts.